nielsmouthaan/ejectify-macos/README.md

 ## Download

-[Get Ejectify](https://nielsmouthaan.lemonsqueezy.com/buy/ee57c50b-fddb-428d-8f61-9b202cf38bd0) via Lemon Squeezy.
-Alternatively, feel free to clone this repository and build a runnable application yourself.
+[Get Ejectify](https://nielsmouthaan.lemonsqueezy.com/buy/ee57c50b-fddb-428d-8f61-9b202cf38bd0) via Lemon Squeezy or check out this repository and build it yourself.

 ## Frequently asked questions

-### I'm running into an issue.
-How can I get help?
+### How can I get support?

-Ejectify comes without (human) support.
-Check the frequently asked questions below to solve most common issues.
-If you want to test Ejectify before purchasing (to cover Apple's Developer Program fee), feel free to clone this repository (for free) and build a runnable application yourself.
+First, check the [frequently asked questions](https://github.com/nielsmouthaan/ejectify-macos#frequently-asked-questions).
+If your question isn't answered, [create](https://github.com/nielsmouthaan/ejectify-macos/issues/new) an issue.

 ### The app doesn't start.
 What can I do?